maliahavlicek/what2do2day/README.md

 1. get numbers for joining event funnel: events page hits, join event click, send invite success, send invite user error, send invite exceed attendance error

 ### Features Left to Implement
 I overestimated my abilities when originally scoping this project.
 I didn't account for uncovering some core issues with Bulma's [datepicker functionality](https://github.com/Wikiki/bulma-calendar/issues/163#issuecomment-584172621), nor did I anticipate as much trouble understanding the routing and parameter passing in flask.
 I also spent too much time trying to figure out how to break out the controller, filtering, and utility functions from my run.py.
 Since this project required a greater learning curve than anticipated, some functionality had to be deferred in order to allow me to learn how to automate testing and to provide attention to cross browser/cross device validation.
 #### Features Deferred from original plan
-1. Follow a place - I have used Email JS in a past project so I would not gain any skills taking this functionality on and I the UX being similar to the delivered Join Event feature.
+1. Follow a place - I have used Email JS in a past project so I would not gain any skills taking this functionality on and I the UX being similar to the delivered Join Event feature I don't believe I'm loosing out on a learning opportunity by eliminating this functionality.
 1. Filter Places - I tackled more complex filtering logic in the filter events layer and saw this list not getting nearly as long as the events list could be.
 1. Pagination - By including a count of events or places found, the user has an idea of how many results they are seeing.
 Pagination isn't nearly as useful on smaller devices as the buttons are cumbersome for fingers and users are accustomed to scrolling down vs paging through results, thus pagination was differed
 1. Update Review - updating and sharing reviews are tightly tied to various user roles.
 Since user roles were originally out of scope, it made sense to differ this functionality, especially since updating and soft delete powers have been examplified in update events and update places.